 Ter Beke complies with the legal provisions on corporate governance, as set out in the Belgian Company Code and other specific laws.
-The Corporate Governance Charter provides a description of the corporate governance practices applied by us as well as the Corporate Governance Code of 2009 consultation with its clients.
-Understanding the behaviour of shoppers and translating this into product innovations are the foremost drivers for achieving this growth.
+The Corporate Governance Charter provides a description of the corporate governance practices applied by us as well as the Corporate Governance Code of 2009.